mikemattner/mikemattner.com/content/writing/goals-for-2022.md

 We’ve been in the middle of a kitchen remodel since before the beginning of the pandemic.
 We got it to a fully functioning state, and hit a motivation plateau.
 This year is the year of project completion, but this time, I need to chunk them out better, and decrease the size of said project.
 And then finish them.
 For the love of God, finish them.

 ## Professional Goals

+This category is tougher to get a handle on.
+I spent years burning out on some of the more technical portions of my career.
+Right now, these goals are a must attain status.

 ### 1. Typescript mastery